dneale/frontend-bootstrap/analytic-scripts/README.md

 `%> runJupyter.sh`

-Then copy the link (containing the login token from the console output), and open it in the browser
+2. Then copy the link (containing the login token from the console output), and open it in the browser

+3. Jupyter the thing!